BonganY23/Kubernetes_ArgoCD/README.md

 8123 ==> This is random port which is currenlty not used!
 80 ==> This is the port on which we managed to connect to Argo with Curl locally from the VM.

-INFO: Execute the command from the local PC where the VM is hosted!
+### ℹ️ INFO: Execute the command from the local PC where the VM is hosted!

 ```bash
 curl argocd.localhost:80